 Roaring Rampage of Revenge: In "Say The Word", Rick grabs an axe and goes on a killing spree through one of the prison cellblocks after he learns of Lori's death.
 In the next episode, "Hounded", Rick estimates that he killed anywhere from one-to-two dozen walkers by himself.

-In the pilot, a handy sign on a door warns Rick away from one of these, as seen in the page image for this trope.
+In the pilot, a handy sign on a door warns Rick away from one of these, written on the doors chained shut to contain the walkers.

 The webisodes do a version of this.